EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Request: `@workspace How are dependencies managed across the codebase?`

 3. **@vscode Participant - Development Setup**
-   - Ask: `@vscode What extensions would help with PHP development in this project?`
+   - Ask: `@vscode What extensions would help with development in this project?`
-   - Try: `@vscode How do I configure PHP debugging for this project?`
+   - Try: `@vscode How do I configure debugging for this project?`
    - Request: `@vscode How to set up tasks for this project?`

 4. **@terminal Participant - Running the Project**
-   - Ask: `@terminal What's the best way to start a PHP development server for this project?`
+   - Ask: `@terminal What's the best way to start a development server for this project?`
-   - Try: `@terminal Show me common Composer commands for this project`
+   - Try: `@terminal Show me common dependency management commands for this project`
-   - Request: `@terminal How do I run PHP tests from command line?`
+   - Request: `@terminal How do I run tests from command line?`

 **Learning Goal:** Use different chat participants to get familiar with the project structure, setup, and workflow before starting development.